triblondon/node-sse-pubsub/README.md

 * `clientRetryInterval` (integer): Amount of time clients should wait before reconencting, if they become disconnected from the stream.
 Milliseconds, default is 1000.
 * `startId` (integer): ID to use for the first message on the channel.
 Default is 1.
 * `historySize` (integer): Number of messages to keep in memory, allowing for clients to use the `Last-Event-ID` header to request events that occured before they joined the stream.
 Default is 100.
+* `rewind` (integer): Number of messages to backtrack by default when serving a new subscriber that does not include a `Last-Event-ID` in their request.
+If request includes `Last-Event-ID`, the `rewind` option is ignored.

 ```javascript
 const channel = new SSEChannel({